-The CMU Law Professions Center is unique as an undergraduate service.
+The Central Michigan University Pre-Law Center is unique as an undergraduate service.
 Such centers do not exist on most campuses, yet CMU has had the Law Center for more than 30 years.
 Its primary purpose is to advise and assist students in the preparation for careers in law.

 The CMU Law Center provides the following services:

 - Preparation workshops for the LSAT

 - Recent news from LSAC (Law School Admission Council)

 - Networking with other pre-law students (through Phi Alpha Delta pre-law fraternity)